Matthew Hopkins: Witch-hunting

-The cost to the local community of Hopkins and his company were such that, in 1645, a special local tax rate had to be levied in Ipswich.
-Parliament was well aware of Hopkins and his team's activities, as shown by the concerned reports of the Bury St Edmunds witch trials of 1645.
-Before the trial, a report was carried to the Parliament – "as if some busie men had made use of some ill Arts to extort such confession" – that a special Commission of Oyer and Terminer was granted for the trial of these witches.
-After the trial and execution the Moderate Intelligencer, a parliamentary paper published during the English Civil War, in an editorial of 4–11 September 1645 expressed unease with the affairs in Bury.
+The costs to the local community of Hopkins and his company were such that, in 1645, a special local tax rate had to be levied in Ipswich.
+Parliament was well aware of Hopkins and his team's activities, as shown by the concerned reports of the Bury St. Edmunds witch trials of 1645.
+Before the trial, a report was carried to Parliament – "as if some busie men had made use of some ill Arts to extort such confession" – that a special Commission of Oyer and Terminer was granted for the trial of these witches.
+After the trial and execution the Moderate Intelligencer, a parliamentary paper published during the English Civil War, in an editorial of 4–11 September 1645, expressed unease with the affairs in Bury.

 Methods of investigation

-Methods of investigating witchcraft drew heavy inspiration from the Daemonologie of King James, which was directly cited in Hopkins' The Discovery of Witches.
+Methods of investigating witchcraft drew heavy inspiration from the Daemonologie of King James I, which was directly cited in Hopkins's The Discovery of Witches.
 Although torture was nominally unlawful in England, Hopkins often used techniques such as sleep deprivation to extract confessions from his victims.
 He would also cut the arm of the accused with a blunt knife, and if she did not bleed, she was said to be a witch.
 Another of his methods was the swimming test, based on the idea that as witches had renounced their baptism, water would reject them.
 Suspects were tied to a chair and thrown into water: all those who "swam" (floated) were considered to be witches.
 Hopkins was warned against the use of "swimming" without receiving the victim's permission first.
 This led to the legal abandonment of the test by the end of 1645.

 Hopkins and his assistants also looked for the Devil's mark.
 This was a mark that all witches or sorcerers were thought to possess that was said to be dead to all feeling and would not bleed – although it was sometimes a mole, birthmark or an extra nipple.
 If the suspected witch had no such visible marks invisible ones could be discovered by pricking.
 Therefore, "witch prickers" were employed, who pricked the accused with knives and special needles looking for such marks, normally after the suspect had been shaved of all body hair.
 It was believed that the witch's familiar, an animal such as a cat or dog, would drink the witch's blood from the mark, as a baby drinks milk from the nipple.